gspeiliu/aklimate/README.md

 **Training**\
 *Inputs*\
-*dat* : samples x features data frame where columns might be of different type *dat_grp* : a list of vectors, each consisting of suffixes for data types that match the ones used in dat.
+*dat* : samples x features data frame where columns might be of different type \
+*dat_grp* : a list of vectors, each consisting of suffixes for data types that match the ones used in dat.
 Each vector corresponds to a particular combination of data types that will be tested for each component RF.
 Only the data type combination with the best performance for a given feature set is retained.
-The data type suffixes should be distinct from one another so that none is a proper substring of another - i.e. c('cnv','cnv_gistic') is not OK, but c('MUTA:HOT','MUTA:NONSENSE') is
+The data type suffixes should be distinct from one another so that none is a proper substring of another - i.e. c('cnv','cnv_gistic') is not OK, but c('MUTA:HOT','MUTA:NONSENSE') is. \
-*fsets* : list of prior knowledge feature sets
+*fsets* : list of prior knowledge feature sets. \
-*lbls* : vector of training data labels
+*lbls* : vector of training data labels. \
-*always_add* : vector of dat column names that are to be included with each fset *rf_pars* : list of parameters for RF base kernels run
+*always_add* : vector of dat column names that are to be included with each fset. \
+*rf_pars* : list of parameters for RF base kernels run
 * ntree : Number of trees for RF kernel construction.
 Default is 1000.
 * min_node_prop : Minimal size of leaf nodes (unit is proportion of training set size).
 Default is 0.01.